Safer Bus Stops

 Overview: -

-The objective is to provide safer bus stops throughout the Parish to increase the use of the school and other public bus services.
+The objective was to provide safer bus stops throughout the Parish to increase the use of the school and other public bus services.

 The Parish has an aging population (borne out in the Neighbourhood Planning process) and a high dependency on private cars.
 The Parish Council will be in a stronger position to negotiate an increase to the bus services offered in the Parish if residents feel safe, willing, and able to use the bus stops.